Meru people: Colonialism and Warriorhood: Kangangi against Meru

-Council of elders
+Council of Elders

 The Ameru have been governed by elected and hierarchical councils of elders since the 17th century.
 These extend from the clan level up to the supreme Njuri-Ncheke council.
 Membership of the Njuri Ncheke is the highest social rank to which a Meru man can aspire.
 The elders forming the Njuri-Ncheke are carefully selected and comprise mature, composed, respected and incorruptible members of the community.
 This is necessary as their work requires great wisdom, personal discipline, and knowledge of the traditions.
 The Njuri-Ncheke is also the apex of the traditional Meru judicial system and their edicts apply to the entire community.

 The functions of the Njuri-Ncheke are to make and execute community laws, to hear and settle disputes, and to pass on community knowledge and norms across generations in their role as the custodians of traditional culture.
 Local disputes will invariably first be dealt with by lower ranks of the elders (Kiama), then the middle rank (Njuri) and finally the Njuri-Ncheke.
 However, the Njuri Ncheke does not handle matters involving non-Meru people, or those that are expressly designated as being under Kenya's common law.
 The determination of cases by the Njuri Ncheke, just like is for common law, relies a lot on case law and precedence.

-A lesser known, yet important function of the Njuri-Ncheke, is overseeing and enforcing the rules and regulations controlling the use and conservation of open grasslands, salt-licks and forests.
+A function of the Njuri-Ncheke is overseeing and enforcing the rules and regulations controlling the use and conservation of open grasslands, salt-licks and forests.
 Their work as conservators extends to the preservation of the Sacred Sites.

 The Njuri-Ncheke is influential in socio-economic and political decision-making amongst the Meru.
 The council spearheaded the establishment of the Meru College of Science and Technology and donated 641 acres of community land in 1983 for its development.
 In 2008, the college was upgraded to a University College of Jomo Kenyatta University of Agriculture and Technology.
 In early 2013, the college was awarded a charter by President Mwai Kibaki and renamed to Meru University of Science and Technology.
 The Njuri Ncheke is represented in the University Council.